 the employee must continue to pay contributions under any pre-existing added years contract entered into before 1 April 2009, unless the employee elects to end the contract.

-During any period of absence due to sickness on full or reduced pay the member will continue to pay the contributions under the added years contract on the pay received.
+During any period of absence due to sickness on full or reduced pay, the member will continue to pay the contributions under the added years contract on the pay received.
 They do not pay contributions under the added years contract during a period of sick leave on no pay.

 During any period of reserve forces service leave where the reserve forces pay is less than the pay that would have been paid had the member continued to be employed by the Scheme employer, the employee is not required to pay contributions under the added years contract.
 The contributions are deemed to have been paid.